momsdish-corp/public-wp-duplicate-post-preserve-date/README.md

 - WordPress 6.5 or higher
 - Yoast Duplicate Post plugin

-# No Guarantees
-Although this plugin works at the time of writing, no guarantees of any kind are made.

 # Installation

 - Download the [plugin.zip](https://github.com/momsdish-corp/public-wp-duplicate-post-preserve-date/releases/latest/download/plugin.zip) file from the latest releases.